BradLarson/GPUImage/README.md

 - **GPUImageLuminanceThresholdFilter**: Pixels with a luminance above the threshold will appear white, and those below will be black
   - *threshold*: The luminance threshold, from 0.0 to 1.0, with a default of 0.5

+- **GPUImageAdaptiveThresholdFilter**: Determines the local luminance around a pixel, then turns the pixel black if it is below that local luminance and white if above.
+This can be useful for picking out text under varying lighting conditions.

 ### Image processing ###

 - **GPUImageRotationFilter**: This lets you rotate an image left or right by 90 degrees, or flip it horizontally or vertically